99x/gulp-dependency-install/README.md

     var gulpDi = require('gulp-dependency-install');

     gulp.task('npm-install', function () {
-        gulpDi.init('<your_local_dependancies-directory>'); // Optionally initialize the directory where custom dependencies resides return gulpDi.install(['<your-directory>']);
+        gulpDi.init('<your_local_dependencies-directory>'); // Optionally initialize the directory where custom dependencies resides return gulpDi.install(['<your-directory>']);
     });
     ```
     Open a shell/commandline and run the followig command `gulp npm-install`

-    Note: This executes 'npm install' for all the package.json files, installing NPM dependencies from NPM Registry and copying the custom dependancies from 'your_local_dependancies' directory to the respective 'node_modules' directory..
+    Note: This executes 'npm install' for all the package.json files, installing NPM dependencies from NPM Registry and copying the custom dependencies from 'your_local_dependencies' directory to the respective 'node_modules' directory..

 4. Finally in your code requrie the dependency similar in using a module from NPM Registry, as shown below.
     ```javascript